MiguelAlho/LearningChallenge2018/PITCHME.md

 Note:
 Like running, learning efforts can benefit from having others around you, pushing you forward and feeding from your effort.
+Careful, others may reduce efficiency if not focused / committed.

 ---